arthas-cui/cpu_waster/README.md

 It's a wast of cpu. as you wish.
 In that case, your resource will be in good case.
-Then nobody can say "you should cut down your resource to save money".
+Then nobody can say "you should reduce your resource to save money".
 You know, they are too stupid to do anything.